Prithviraj-cyber/Movie-recommendation-system/README.md

 ## 🧠 Project Overview

-The **Movie Recommendation System** suggests movies based on similarity with the selected movie.
+The **Movie Recommendation System** suggests movies similar to the one selected by the user.
-It uses **content-based filtering** and **cosine similarity** to recommend movies with similar genres, keywords, and features.

-Users can select a movie from the list and the system will display recommended movies instantly.
+It works by analyzing movie features and calculating similarity between movies using **cosine similarity**.

+The system processes movie metadata and returns a list of recommended movies with similar characteristics.

-This project demonstrates a complete **Machine Learning pipeline**, including:
+This project demonstrates an **end-to-end machine learning workflow**, including:

 - Data preprocessing
-- Feature extraction
+- Feature engineering
-- Similarity calculation
 - Model building
+- Similarity computation
-- Web app deployment
+- Streamlit web app deployment

 ---

 ## ✨ Features

-- Recommend similar movies instantly
+- Recommend movies based on similarity
 - Content-based recommendation algorithm
-- Interactive **Streamlit web interface**
+- Interactive **Streamlit web application**
 - Fast movie similarity search
 - Deployed on **Hugging Face Spaces**